Get Matched With Photography Programs

 Frequently Asked Questions

-What are some different careers in photography?
+What are some different careers in this field?

 Some careers in photography may have include: portrait photographers, commercial photographers, fine art photographers, scientific photographers, fashion photographers, wedding photographers, news photographers, aerial photographers, commercial and industrial photographers, and freelance photographers.